dhis2/dhis2-android-sdk/docs/content/developer/workflow.md

 - `byDataValue()`.
 Search tracked entity instances based on the values of their events.
 This filter is usually used along with `programStage()` filter.
 - `byProgram()`.
 Filter by enrollment program.
 Only one program can be specified.
+- `byProgramStage()`.
+Filter by enrollment program stage.
+Only one program stage can be specified.
 - `byOrgUnits()`.
 Filter by tracked entity instance organisation units.
   More than one organisation unit can be specified.
 - `byOrgUnitMode()`.
 Define the organisation unit mode.
-The possible modes are the next:
-  - **SELECTED**.
-Specified units only.
-  - **CHILDREN**.
-Immediate children of specified units, including specified units.
-  - **DESCENDANTS**.
-All units in sub-hierarchy of specified units, including specified units.
-  - **ACCESSIBLE**.
-All organisation units accessible by the user (search scope).
-  - **ALL**.
-All units in system.
-Requires authority.
-- `byProgramStartDate()`.
-Define an enrollment start date.
+- `byProgramDate()`.
+Define an enrollment date filter.
 It only applies if a program has been specified.
-- `byProgramEndDate()`.
-Define an enrollment end date.
-It only applies if a program has been specified.
+- `byIncidentDate()`.
+Define an incident date filter.
+- `byEnrollmentStatus()`.
+Define a filter for enrollment status.
+- `byEventDate()`.
+Define an event date filter.
+- `byEventStatus()`.
+Define a filter for event status.
 - `byTrackedEntityType()`.
 Filter by TrackedEntityType.
 Only one type can be specified.
 - `byIncludeDeleted()`.
 Whether to include or not deleted tracked entity